 Local Housing Allowance gives tenants more choice in where they live.
 And it’s fairer too.

 The amount of benefit you get will depend on the amount of bedrooms you need.
 More information on how we calculate the number of bedrooms you need is available here.

 Local Housing Allowance Rates

 We have two broad rental market areas - Newcastle and Shropshire - and the rate for each of these areas may differ slightly.

-Under the new Welfare Reform changes there will be a four-year freeze to Local Housing Allowance rates for four years from 2016-17 to 2019-20.
-However, from April 2019 the Shared Accommodation Rate and the four bedroom rate have increased slightly for Newcastle.
+Under the new Welfare Reform changes there was a four-year freeze to Local Housing Allowance rates from 2016-17 to 2019-20.
+However, from April 2020 the rates have now increased.
 Please see the rates below:-

 Paying your rent